smikhalevski/roqueform/packages/doubter-plugin/README.md

       return;
     }

-    // If your shapes have transformations or refinements, you can safely parse
+    // If your shapes have transform the input, you can safely parse
     // the field value after it was successfully validated const value = planetShape.parse(planetField.value);
   };